GlacierDAO/Crypto-rug-checker-snipe-bot/README.md

 2. Where to get my private key?

-First of all, be very carefull and keep your `PRIVATE KEY` savely - do not ever send it to anybody!
+First of all, be very careful and keep your `PRIVATE KEY` safely - do not ever send it to anybody!
 You cam retrieve your account's private key from `Metamask` - three vertical dots on right side from account name -> `Account details` -> `Export private key`

 ## Feedback:
-I would be grateful for your feedback and bot improvements proposals, you can contact me by email:
+I would be grateful for your feedback and bot improvements proposals, you can contact me by email or telegram:

-`ajeffersonibm@gmail.com`
+my email - `ajeffersonibm@gmail.com`

+my telegram - `@anthony1987jeff`

 ## Your thanks:
 BOT is free-to-use, but you are welcome to appreciate my work :relaxed: